 Types of Employee Benefit Insurance Advisors

 For companies looking for a benefit plan quotation, it can be a confusing process to determine who best to deal with.
 As with most industries, specialization within the employee benefit industry has continued to evolve and take hold over the years but at the same time, in the name of consumer choice and cross-selling, the variety of practitioners in the field, be they passively involved or a specialist in this area, has increased significantly.

-This is why, in this current era of flex and self-insurance options being routinely combined with traditional benefit plan offerings, dealing with a practitioner that specializes in this area makes more sense now than ever.
+This is why, in this current era of where flex and self-insurance options are routinely combined with traditional insured benefit plan offerings, dealing with a practitioner that specializes in this area makes more sense now than ever before.
 The good news is that specialization and the experience and expertise that comes with it, can be found for the same cost (automatically included in the quoted rates) that you would pay for a less industry focused and inexperienced generalist when it comes to employee benefits.

-In the following, with our accumulated knowledge and experience in the industry, we do our best to define and explain the primary colloquial differences between the various types of employee benefit practitioners that are able to provide companies with a benefit plan quotation.
+In the following, with our accumulated knowledge and experience in the industry, we do our best to define and explain the primary colloquial differences between the various types of employee benefit practitioners that are able to provide companies with benefit plan quotations.

 Employee Benefit Advisors

-The term benefit advisor originated from the insurer side of the industry as they felt they needed to come up with a catch-all term for all the various employee benefit insurance practitioners they deal with, agnostic to the specificities of the dealings they had with them.
-For insurers, an employee benefit advisor is essentially any practitioner dealing with employee benefit insurance plans at any level.
+The term benefit advisor originated from the insurer side of the industry as they felt they needed to come up with a catch-all term for all the various employee benefit insurance practitioners they deal with, agnostic to the specifies or amount of the dealings they had with them.
+For insurers, an employee benefit advisor is essentially any practitioner selling and servicing employee benefit insurance plans at any level.

 Insurance Company Agent